Welcome to the ACS Shop

 Cricket Grounds of Northamptonshire, by Andrew Radd

-In May, the ACS completed its series covering grounds in all 18 first-class counties with the long-awaited publication of Cricket Grounds of Sussex (now sold out) and of Cricket Grounds of Northamptonshire.
-Written by local expert Andrew Radd, this investigates the history of all Northamptonshire’s first-class grounds – and some ‘home’ grounds outside the county boundaries as well.
-Grounds used for List A and Second XI cricket are not forgotten, and there are detailed records sections for all the main grounds.
+Last year, the ACS completed its series covering grounds in all 18 first-class counties with the long-awaited publication of Cricket Grounds of Northamptonshire and Cricket Grounds of Sussex (now sold out).
+Written by local experts Andrew Radd and Roger Packham, these investigate the history of all Northamptonshire and Sussex first-class grounds, plus List A and Second XI venues, with detailed records for all the main grounds.

 All books published in the last year which remain in stock appear under Latest Publications.

-Some of our older publications are now being made available via Google Play, including four from the Cricket Witness series and 29 Lives in Cricket.
+Some of our older publications are now being made available via Google Play, including the Cricket Witness series and Lives in Cricket.

 Note on payment: When you reach the checkout, please select the PayPal button even if you don’t have a PayPal account, and not the credit card logos beneath it.
 You can then select the second option, ‘Create an Account’, which does not require you to create an account – choose the Guest Checkout option and then ‘Continue as Guest’ rather than creating an account (unless you want to!)